icweaver/pyHat/README.md

 this repository, we implement the python version of this Rhat metric.

-In addition, [Vehtari et al. 2019](https://arxiv.org/pdf/1903.08008.pdf) proposes that rankplots replace traceplots as visual diagnostics for MCMC.
+In addition, [Vehtari et al. 2019](https://arxiv.org/pdf/1903.08008.pdf) proposes that rankplots should replace traceplots as visual diagnostics for MCMC.
 We also implement a python version of rankplot that is able to take pymc3 MultiTrace chain objects as inputs.

 ## Organization